nest-cloud/nestcloud/packages/proxy/README.md

 ## Notification

-You should not use body parser middleware when use this module or the post request will hang.
+Don't use the body parser middleware when use this module.

 ## Quick Start